castle-engine/castle-engine/examples/android/android_lib_for_gl2jni/README.txt

 e.g. using
   adb push data/ /sdcard/kambitest

-Then compile the actual Android application to .apk, it's easiest to cd android_project/ sh run.sh
-This copies the libcge_android_lib.so to the android_project/libs/ (just like ndk-build does for libraries written in C for Android), then compiles and runs the project using normal Android SDK tools.
+Then copy the libcge_android_lib.so to the android_project/libs/ (just like ndk-build does for libraries written in C for Android), and compile and run the project using normal Android SDK tools.
+It's easiest to do it just by
+  cd android_project/
+  make

 Right now, android_project/ contains a Java wrapper (from hello-gl2 from NDK samples), that already initializes OpenGL context for us.